Furness laboratory: Digestive physiology and nutrition

 The gut is controlled through an extensive nervous system, the enteric nervous system (ENS), embedded in the gut wall, connections with the central nervous system (CNS), and through gut hormones.
 We are intensely interested in these control systems and how they are involved in disordered states.

-We are working to develop new approaches to treating bowel diseases through stem cell therapy, through drug development, by restricting inflammation and by unravelling the basic mechanisms essential for digestive health.
+We are working to develop new approaches to treating bowel diseases through drug development, by restricting inflammation and by unravelling the basic mechanisms essential for digestive health.

-Dr Madeleine, Dr Di Natale and Professor Furness are working to unravel the complexities of the stomach’s control systems, and to investigate disorders of the stomach, along with collaborators at Michigan University and the University of Auckland.
+Another focus of our lab is to unravel the complexities of the stomach's control systems, and to investigate disorders of the stomach.
+We have established collaborative partnerships with researchers at Michigan University and the University of Auckland in pursuit of this goal.

-Professor Furness and Dr Di Natale and are also investigating the neural control of intestinal inflammation and therapies for inflammatory bowel disease, research that involves a team of neuroscientists, physiologists, clinicians and bioengineers working closely together.
+We are working together with a team of neuroscientists, physiologists, clinicians and bioengineers to investigate the neural control of intestinal inflammation and therapies for inflammatory bowel disease.
 This collaboration includes researchers at Melbourne University, the Royal Melbourne Hospital and in the United States.

-The laboratory is closely involved in a major research program with Drs Lincon Stamp and Marlene on the use of stem cells to repair neuronal deficits in gastrointestinal disease, Hirschsprung Disease, gastroparesis and achalasia.
+Our lab is also involved in a major research program with Dr Madeleine Di Natale, Dr Lincon Stamp and Dr Marlene Hao on the use of stem cells to repair neuronal deficits in gastrointestinal disease, Hirschsprung Disease, gastroparesis and achalasia.

 Staff